 Because the road is now plowed during the winter, Hyalite Canyon provides quick easy access to some of Southwest Montana’s best backcountry skiing.
-There are parking areas at History Rock, Blackmore Trailhead, Emerald Lake Road Cut-off and The Grotto Falls Trailhead.
+There are parking areas at Lick Creek, History Rock, Blackmore Trailhead, Emerald Lake Road Cut-off and The Grotto Falls Trailhead.
 You can find steep ski-mountaineering to long low-angle ski tours.
 Please be aware of current avalanche conditions before you plan your trip.

 Hyalite Canyon provides a scenic backdrop to over 30 km of groomed cross-country ski trails, plus endless ungroomed terrain to explore.
 This network of ski trails are on old logging roads, summer hiking trails and connector trails built for Nordic skiers.
 The majority of the ski trails are marked with blue diamonds.
 Detailed trail maps are posted on the parking area bulletin boards.
 The Bridger Ski Foundation has donated thousands of dollars and volunteer hours to building and maintaining these trails; the U.S. Forest Service does all the grooming.

 The Hyalite winter recreation map (downloadable from the top of this page) designates trails as easiest, moderate or difficult.
 Note that only some sections of these trails are groomed and grooming is done by the Forest Service only intermittently.

 Cross Country Skiing Resources:

 Start a new family tradition!
 Hyalite canyon provides public access to some of Gallatin National Forest’s perfect Christmas trees.
 Permits are only $5 per tree and limited to three permits per household.
 Please be aware that trees should not be cut in campgrounds, trailheads, wilderness areas, and planted areas.
 For questions concerning these regulations, please contact the Gallatin National Forest.